 For E.g. I feel angry because you never listen to me.
 Instead being specific about the incidents, acts or situations can help elicit the underlying emotions and produce solutions.
 E.g. I felt sad and rejected and angry when you didn’t consult me last week.
-This lets the other person understand his role in the whole situation which can result into better understanding and stronger relationship.
+This lets the other person understand his role in the whole situation which can result in better understanding and stronger relationships.

 There are many more ways to deal with one’s anger and the underlying emotions which will hopefully be covered in another blog in near future.